 Another characteristic of the industrial minimalist style is that it features statement windows.
 What sets these windows apart is their oversized countenance and their gothic-warehouse style frames.
 Most of them are finished in black and are slender.

 So, in this manner, the minimalist aspect is covered by letting in lots of sunlight through the massive portals.
-The industrialist aspect is articulated through the designing of the frame.
+The industrialist aspect is articulated through the design of the frame.

 Note that the openings don’t need to be in the form of traditional windows.
 Many industrial minimalist interior designs feature stylish skylights and partial ceiling-wall openings that have a similar effect.